hashicorp/terraform-provider-googleworkspace/docs/index.md

 ```

 ## Authorization
-This provider will use [Admin SDK](https://developers.google.com/admin-sdk) API methods to manage resources on a Workspace customer domain.
-There are multiple ways to set up proper authorization.
+This provider uses [Admin SDK](https://developers.google.com/admin-sdk) API methods to manage resources on a Workspace customer domain.
+There are multiple ways to set up proper authorization for a service account:

-* Use a Service Account with Domain-wide Delegation to impersonate a user that has Super Admin privileges on the domain.
-Service Accounts cannot be directly granted the Super Admin role.
+* Enable [domain-wide delegation](#using-domain-wide-delegation) to impersonate a user that has super administrator privileges.
+You cannot directly grant super administrator privileges to Service Accounts.

-* Workspace also allows granting finer-grained roles to Service Accounts, see [here](https://support.google.com/a/answer/33325?hl=en).
-Service Accounts can be directly added to these roles.
+* Assign [specific administrator roles](https://support.google.com/a/answer/9807615?hl=en&ref_topic=9832445) directly to the Service Account.

 ## Authentication

-### Using Domain-wide Delegation
+### Using Domain-Wide Delegation

 #### Creating a Service Account and Credentials

-Terraform will use a GCP service account to manage resources created by the provider.
-To create the service account and
-generate a service account key see the documentation [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#create_the_service_account_and_credentials).
+Terraform uses a GCP service account to manage resources created by the provider.
+To create the service account and generate a service account key:

+ 1. Follow the instructions in the [create service account and credentials documentation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#create_the_service_account_and_credentials).
-Once the key has been generated, save the json file locally and set the `GOOGLEWORKSPACE_CREDENTIALS` environment
-variable to the path of the service account key.
-Terraform will use that key for authentication.
+2. Save the json file containing your service account key credentials locally and set the `GOOGLEWORKSPACE_CREDENTIALS` environment variable to the path of that file.
+Terraform will now use that key for authentication.

 #### Configuring the Service Account